 SOCIAL DEVELOPMENT IN ART

-Students work is celebrated throughout the school and displayed in many areas.
+Students' work is celebrated throughout the school and displayed in many areas.
 Pupils work independently and collaboratively to develop public and community artworks that express relationships between the students and local community.
-Student discussion of a range of artists and art work, encouraging and developing communication skills.
-Extensive displays of student art work in the art department and around the school.
-Regular group and pair work in photography and art, supporting one another in a variety of projects in order to enhance team working skills.
+Students partake in numerous discussions of a range of artists and art work, encouraging and developing communication skills.
+Extensive displays of student art work in the art department and around the school boost self-confidence and underpin a sense of student ownership of their environment.
+Regular group and paired work in photography and art, supporting one another in a variety of projects enhances team working skills.
 Eg. Collaborative art panels, large scale work and community projects.
 Students are taught to give and receive positive criticism in order to inform ideas and decisions about their work.

 CULTURAL DEVELOPMENT IN ART